 1. Free Gifts With Purchase Offers

-One common thing you’ll see is a “free gift with purchase” special offer.
+One common special offer you'll see is a "free gift with purchase."
 For example, a retailer will throw in some accessories for free, like a memory card or a cheap camera bag.

 2. Gift Card With Purchase

 Occasionally a retailer will give you a gift card with a purchase, which effectively makes that item cheaper.
-However, you still have to pay the whole price up front.
-This is most common with Apple products, but sometimes you see this on camera deals as well.
+However, you still have to pay the whole price upfront.

-Now, it may seem like an awesome deal that you’re getting another lens and technically, you are getting an extra “free” lens.
+Now, it may seem like an awesome deal that you're getting an extra "free" lens.

 However, the second lens that you're getting has two major disadvantages for moms.

-You’ll be able to use it for portraits if you have lots of space outside.
-But, you won’t be able to get a full-length picture of your child indoors unless you could be 30-50+ feet away.
-Why you look through the lens everything will be super zoomed in, and you’ll run out of space to back up.
-Most moms need a lens they can use inside their home, and this lens just doesn’t cut it.
+When you look through the lens, everything will be super zoomed in and you'll run out of space to back up.
+Most moms need a lens they can use inside their home, and this lens just doesn't cut it.

 So, I'm not saying it's not a good deal to get a holiday weekend bundle - I just want you to recognize that what they're offering is not what I usually recommend for moms who want to photograph their kids.